Cooking With Bliss

 • Dry them thoroughly with paper towels.

-• Place them on baking sheet,
+• Place them on a baking sheet.

 • Season them generously with your dry ribs.